alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings.md

 ### Project specific Reflection

 **Based on last week's work plan** (see more in [achievements](https://github.com/alan-turing-institute/open-community-building/edit/main/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings.md#what-did-you-achieve)):
 * DC and EB are working away at the NIHR report.
-I've sent some details on specific work tasks DC's way and offeredhelp for whenever it's needed.
+I've sent some details on specific work tasks DC's way and offered help for whenever it's needed.
 PPIE lead is still away, but DC and EB have indicated that they don't have specific asks yet.
 * External AIM-RSF website is almost up and running (have been making content changes based off suggestions from a Monday afternoon meeting) and is a priority for this week ahead of events coming up.

 **PPIE & Constortia Meetings**